Instructor Course Evaluation (ICE)

 When to Use it

-At the end of each term, the Senate Office will create an evaluation package for every course being offered in that semester based on information provided by the Registrar's Office (Banner).
-Packages contain ICE forms equivalent to the number of students registered for the course, a Statement of Procedures for faculty and student administrators, and an Instructor's Acknowledgement Form.
+At the end of each term, Institutional Data Analysis and Planning (IDAP) and the Software Applications Support Unit (SAS) will initiate the evaluation process for every course being offered in that semester based on information provided by the Registrar's Office (Banner). .

-Dates for Evaluation Week are posted on the Senate Office website.
-Faculty, who intend to evaluate their course(s), would do so within the dates provided.
+Dates for Evaluation Week are posted on the Senate website.
+Faculty, who intend to evaluate their course(s), should do so within the dates provided.

 Why Use ICE?